 It’s also a more reliable backup choice for people who like a bit more peace of mind, without spending a premium.
 We think it’s the best cigarette-lighter option out there.

 It’s priced squarely in the middle of the market.
-The Viair costs about $15-$20 more than the AAA, but it’s also about $20 cheaper than the top-of-the-line model.
+The Viair costs more than the AAA, but it’s also cheaper than the top-of-the-line model.
 We think it’s a good choice for people who aren’t home mechanics or big travelers, but want something reliable and rugged enough for regular use.
 It’s a good choice for the average driver.

 It’s heavier-duty than the AAA.
 The AAA is built from cheap, plastic parts, with a light motor that’s only designed for occasional use.

 The Viair, on the other hand, has a permanent magnetic motor and a heavy metal motor assembly.
 This one’s much more rugged than the AAA, and you won’t have to worry about the casing forming cracks over time.

 It’s also equipped with a brass chuck for attaching to your tire valves–a big improvement over the AAA’s plastic nozzle.